 I can’t say for sure why the original production failed despite all of this, but I imagine it had something to do with the seriously miscast leads in that production.
 Leading lady Leona is supposed to be a neurotic, socially awkward wounded-bird type, and while Elizabeth Allen played her abrasive and obnoxious qualities much more honestly than Shirley Booth in the original play or Katherine Hepburn in its film version, without the necessary vulnerability and helplessness to make her sympathetic, her Leona just came across as a self-centered bitch.
-Meanwhile, Renato Di Rossi, the Italian man she falls for, is supposed to be an older, fairly ordinary man, and while Sergio Franchi sang the part gloriously, his youth and ultra-masculine good looks made no sense in the role.
+Meanwhile, Renato Di Rossi, the Italian man she falls for, is supposed to be an older, fairly ordinary man (his age is established in an important dialogue scene, as is the fact that he is not the exceptional specimen of man Leona fantasized about), and while Sergio Franchi sang the part gloriously, his youth and ultra-masculine good looks made no sense in the role.

 Fortunately, later productions have featured much more suitable leads, and while the show was not done much for many years due to its creators’ lack of interest in revisiting it, it is now slowly becoming more popular.
 And given who wrote it and its relative lack of compositional problems, I have high hopes that history will eventually vindicate this overlooked gem of a show.